LeonBinder/FMPlugInTemplate/README.md

 ## To build the PlugIn

 - Clone this repository
-- Open the folder in VSCode
+- Open the folder in VSCode or CLion
+- In CLion:
+  - Build/Run your Project
+- In VSCode:
   - To configure CMake correctly, run *tasks.json* by pressing `Ctrl + Shift + B`
   - To build the project, press `F7` or `Ctrl + Shift + P`and then select CMake: Build in the VSCode command palette

 &rarr; Now under *SOURCE_DIR/PlugIn* the FileMaker Plugin *PluginName.fmx64* has been created and is ready to use!